 We believe that the mental and physical disciplines involved in Yoga can transform a rower’s performance, and we aim to give all our visitors the opportunity to test these principles.

 But rowing is not just about acquiring technical skills: it is also about enjoyment – and we try to make sure that the joi-de-vivre for which the Dordogne region is famous is part of the experience.
 We want our guests to have a good time while they are here – and judging from the feedback we receive, they usually succeed in that too.

 The Bergerac team

-Here are some brief details of the regular teachers who run the day to day schedule of activities in Bergerac.
+Here are some of the people who run the day to day activities in Bergerac.

 Ali Boileau – rowing and yoga teacher

 Much of Ali’s time during the past two decades has been spent on the Thames near his home in Kew, during which he set up up a successful school rowing programme for the comprehensive school where he was teaching.

 Since then he has studied Yoga in Austria, the USA, France and India, and won numerous Masters sculling events in the UK and abroad, as well as planning and setting up the Chez Boileau project in Bergerac.

 After a serious car crash in 1998, Ali was told that with so many injuries (broken bones and damaged lung ), he wouldn’t be able to row competitively again.
 Proving this prediction wrong has been on his mission-statement ever since.

 Nayana’s special area of expertise is in restorative and flexibility-building yoga, a subject of special importance to Masters rowers whose first priority will normally be to avoid injury and stay “in the game”, rather than to win at all costs.